Finnigas/pyWebApps/README.md

 requests, forms, templates,  static files and data stores within the Google App Engine runtime.

 Files that we may need during our further development can be found in `snippets` and `templates/snippets`.

+Thanks to Aaron Asaro for his tips on getting Google App Engine set up in a relatively pain free way.